istio/istio.io/content/en/blog/2024/ambient-reaches-beta/index.md

 added, the large consumption of resources by sidecars, and the inconvenience of the requirement to restart application pods with every new proxy release.

 As a community, we listened and designed ambient mode to tackle these problems.
-This new feature from Istio was named ambient mode as it was designed to be transparent to your application, ensuring no additional configuration was required to adopt it and required no restarting of applications by users.
+This new feature from Istio was named 'ambient mode' as it was designed to be transparent to your application, ensuring no additional configuration was required to adopt it and required no restarting of applications by users.
 You can refer to the [Introducing Ambient Mesh blog](/blog/2022/introducing-ambient-mesh/) for more information on why we started ambient mode in Istio.